 The Thomson Reuters Initiative on Law and Technology at the Yale Information Society Project (ISP) fosters research and intellectual community in the burgeoning area of information law.
 It supports the work of two fellows studying cutting-edge issues in law and technology.
 The initiative also hosts major conferences at the forefront of these issues, in addition to workshops, ISP "ideas" lunches, and the Thomson Reuters ISP Speaker Series on Information Law and Information Policy.

-The Thomson Reuters fellows for 2012-2013 are Bryan Choi and Lisa Ouellette.
+The Thomson Reuters fellows for 2013-2014 are BJ Ard and Esteve Sanz.